Vaikunta Ekadasi 2025 at Vittalapuram: Sacred Margazhi Vigil at a 500-Year-Old Vishnu Temple

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-In 2025 Vaikunta Ekadasi is observed on January 10 and December 30, aligning with Margali Ekadashi in the Margazhi month of the Tamil calendar.
+The post states that Vaikunta Ekadasi in 2025 falls on January 10 and December 30.
+These dates align with Margali Ekadashi during the Margazhi month of the traditional Tamil calendar.

 ,